The Great Mystery of Jack the Ripper, Part VI

 4. George Hutchinson told Inspector Abberline that he followed Mary Jane Kelly and the man in astrakhan to Miller’s Court because he was surprised by the man’s well-dressed appearance.
 Then, at 2:00 a.m., in the near freezing November darkness, during a continual drizzle that was nearly sleet, he said that he waited 45 minutes more, just to glimpse the man again.

-That is illogical; why was he really at Miller’s Court, at 2:00 a.m.?
+That is illogical; why was he really loitering at Miller’s Court, in the dark, in nearly freezing drizzle, at 2:00 a.m. until at least 2:45 a.m.?

 That calls for investigation.

-5. According to George Hutchinson’s statement to Scotland Yard, he saw Mary Jane Kelly with the man in astrakhan moments before she was murdered.
+5. According to George Hutchinson’s statement to Scotland Yard, he saw Mary Jane Kelly with the man in astrakhan moments before she was brutally slaughtered.

 If so, then when George Hutchinson thought that he might have seen the man in astrakhan again, in Petticoat Lane, on Sunday morning, just two days after the murder, why didn’t he follow the man and summon a police officer?